 Do students make a pile at their table?
 Do students get up and turn in the assignment to a tray?
 What about tests?
 If you have individual desks, do students pass the paper up, back, or across?

 How do students get into groups?
 What is the expectation of the group members?
 Do you have roles?
 My students sit at tables, so they naturally have a group to work with.
-When, I had desks in pairs we addressed how to move the desks, where to move them, and what the expectations were of the different people.
+When I had desks in pairs, we addressed how to move the desks, where to move them, and what the expectations were of each role.
 I personally reserved roles for larger assignments/projects.
-This is a great idea!

-Check out this post for some of the routines I have used.
+Check out this post for some of the routines I practice for small groups.

 Routines in place – what to do when my glue stick runs out?
 What if I need to sharpen my colored pencil?
 Who picks up trash?
 I use table bins with just enough supplies to keep things manageable, and I have a student organize them at the end of each day.
 The table bins are only out on tables when we are using glue, colored pencils, or scissors, so students aren’t tempted to play with the materials.

 Most schools are different, but one routine has remained the same during every emergency procedure, students are silent.
 This is a hard one to execute if your entire school or grade level isn’t consistent.
 I explained to students that teachers need to be able to hear instructions or take attendance and silence helps that move along faster.